kubev2v/forklift/docs/enhancements/ova-ovfenv.md

 ### Goals

-* Forklift will allow users to specify OVF environment variables to be set in the guest during migration from OVA providers.
+* Forklift will allow users to specify OVF OVF environment XML to be set in the guest during migration from OVA providers.
-* Forklift will provide all the tools necessary to inject the environment variables into the guest.
+* Forklift will provide all the tools necessary to inject the OVF environment XML into the guest.

 ### Non-Goals

 * Forklift will not enforce that an ovfenv is set.
 * Forklift will not perform any validation of the user-defined ovfenv.
 * Forklift will not automatically populate the ovfenv based on the OVA metadata.
-It will only give users the tools and information needed to set the environment variables manually. (stretch goal - the UI plugin could be extended to provide an enhanced UX for creating the ovfenv)
+It will only give users the tools and information needed to set the OVF environment XML manually. (stretch goal - the UI plugin could be extended to provide an enhanced UX for creating the ovfenv)

 ## Proposal

 The proposed change consists of 3 distinct parts:

-1. Expanding the inventory REST API to support querying the required environment variables of an OVA.
+1. Expanding the inventory REST API to support querying the required OVF environment XML of an OVA.
 This change will also include expanding the `ova-provider-server` to support providing the required data to the inventory service.
 No new endpoints will be added, but the existing GET endpoints will be expanded to return the new data.
 This data is the [Product Section](https://pkg.go.dev/github.com/vmware/govmomi@v0.43.0/ovf#ProductSection) of the OVF envelope.
 By adding this data to the inventory, requests to GET `/forklift-inventory/providers/ova/<provider-id>/vms` and `/forklift-inventory/providers/ova/<provider-id>/vms/<vm-id>` will return the ovfenv data for all or the specified VM, respectively.
-The data can then be queried by the user to understand what environment variables are needed for the OVA.
+The data can then be queried by the user to understand what OVF environment XML are needed for the OVA.
 UI changes to accommodate this are outside the scope of this proposal.

-2. Expanding the Plan CRD to support specifying a ConfigMap containing the environment variables to be set in the guest, for each VM in the Plan.
+2. Expanding the Plan CRD to support specifying a ConfigMap containing the OVF environment XML to be set in the guest, for each VM in the Plan.
 This ConfigMap must be created by the user in the target namespace prior to starting the migration.
 When the OVA builder constructs the KubeVirt VM template, it will check for a ConfigMap reference in the VM entry in the plan, then check for the existence of the ConfigMap in the target namespace, and, if found, attach the ConfigMap as a disk to the VM template, as outlined in [this KubeVirt doc](https://kubevirt.io/user-guide/storage/disks_and_volumes/#configmap).

     Sample of a ConfigMap with an ovfenv specified: